 Lunch can be arranged in advance with a boxed lunch at the Farm (for performances only) or group dining at nearby Route 41 Roadhouse or Salutos of Gurnee.
 Both restaurants are family-owned and offer their special recipes ranging from fried chicken and peach cobbler to a secret house salad dressing and mouth-watering Italian cuisine.

 Meet our local historian for a windshield tour of Historic Fort Sheridan.
 The site plan for Fort Sheridan grew out of its unique location high on the bluffs of Lake Michigan in an area cut deep by ravines.
 The unrest of the Great Chicago Fire and Haymarket Riots spurred the local businessmen to keep peace near their homes.
 General Phillip H. Sheridan was in charge of the project and subsequently named the fort after himself.
 General Patton makes another interesting appearance during this tour.
 Many of the original officers' homes and barracks are now private residences and the imposing water tower can still be seen today.

 The tour gives time for more active groups to walk around the grounds and take photos.
 There is a wonderful group photo opportunity in the red hawk nest sculpture.

 Should you wish to make this an overnight stay, we have over 60 hotels to choose from in Lake County.
 Evening entertainment is easily arranged at the Marriott and Citadel Theatres or popular Ravinia Festival.
-The following morning, a tour of the Great Lakes Naval Museum and lunch at Port O'Call on Lake Michigan adds to the appreciation we have for our war heroes.
+The following morning, a tour of the National Museum of the American Sailor and lunch at Port O'Call on Lake Michigan adds to the appreciation we have for our war heroes.

 However you choose to piece together your tour, your knowledgeable Lake County coordinator Jayne Nordstrom will be on hand to assist you.